taineleau/eebo-verse/README.md

 </REC>
 ```

-with the `IMAGE_ID`, you could locate the images of the collection.
+with the `IMAGE_ID`, you could locate the images of the collection on disk.
+If you don't have a copy locally, you can also visit the `URL` to download the file from proquest.

 ## Poetry text